crystalyts/05_Unsupervised_ML/README.md

 This project focuses on utilizing the Scikit-Learn library to scale data and apply K-means clustering to create clusters of songs.
 These clusters are then used to automatically generate playlists.

-## Data

-A dataset that has been collected from the Spotify API and contains the audio features (tempo, energy, danceability…) for a few thousand songs.

 - Step 1 Data preparation:
   - Reading the data
   - Initial quick exploration